Before you choose a body shop

 In my youth I had an encounter that sticks like glue and changed my life (and perhaps that of others).
 I was pulled over in 2000 for street racing and the officer gave me an option to avoid the ticket.
 He said “Help me find a way to give kids and others an outlet for their street racing activities.”
 With his help, I was instrumental in organizing a weekend race program aimed at young drivers at Portland International Raceway (PIR) called “Late Night Drags,” a program that is still running.
 In appreciation for my involvement in developing this program, I received the “Community Policing Problem-Solving Award” from the Portland Police Bureau.
 I’m not proud of my street-racing past, but I am thankful to Portland Police Officer David Sessum and proud of what he helped me accomplish – bringing racing off the street and into a safe outlet like PIR.

 In April of 2012, after having worked full time since 1996, I proudly was made a partner in the company.

 Outside of work I’m into driving, snowboarding, playing interactive video games, date night with my wife and spending time with our families.

 Jim is Camille’s dad.
 He had the car gene from the get go.
 He served in the U.S. Army, was stationed in Japan and served the automotive division from 1947 to 1949.
-Jim and Doris acquired Roth & Miller Wreck Rebuilders in 1963.
-Jim retired in 1990, a few years after the unexpected passing of Doris – his partner in life and business.
-Currently Jim resides in central Oregon near Camille’s sister.
+Jim and Doris Eber acquired Roth & Miller Wreck Rebuilders in 1963.
+Jim retired in 1990, three years after the unexpected passing of Doris – his partner in life and business.
+Jim passed away November 2017.

-To learn more about Jim and the company take a look at our history on the next tab, or view our online book.
+To learn more about Jim and the company take a look at our history on the tab to the left, or view our online book.